 3. Save water

 Saving water is another effective way to reduce electricity use, greenhouse gas emissions, and other energy-intensive operations.
+So, a couple of actionable, easy tips that you can implement right away are:

-- Reuse water – Try washing vegetables in a bowl and re-use the water for your plants or garden.
+- Reuse water – Try washing vegetables in a bowl and reuse the water for your plants or garden.

 - Take cold showers – Cold water uses less energy, plus you are likely to stay in the shower for less time.
 So, if you are brave enough, start taking cold showers.
 They are pretty good for you anyway. (have you ever heard of Wim Hof?)